 All of the City's activities are reported in the governmental funds, which focus on how money flows into and out of the funds and how balances left over at fiscal year-end are available to be spent in future periods.
 These funds are reported using an accounting method called modified accrual accounting, which measures cash and all other financial assets that can readily be converted to cash.
-The governmental fund statements provide a detailed shortterm view of the City's general operations and the basic services it provides.
+The governmental fund statements provide a detailed short-term view of the City's general operations and the basic services it provides.
 Governmental fund information helps the reader to decide whether there are more or fewer financial resources that can be spent in the near term to finance the City's programs.
 Major differences between the City's governmental activities as reported in the statement of net position and the statement of activities and its governmental funds are reconciled in the governmental funds financial statements.

-Fund balances at December 31, 2021 for all governmental funds totaled \$ 12 million.
-This was an increase of 16% from the prior year, mostly attributable to the receipt of bond proceeds for the FCIP facility improvements.
-The project was funded from an issuance in late 2021 of G.O.
-Green Bonds, the majority of the proceeds being spent in fiscal year 2022.
-Total unassigned fund balances for all governmental funds as of December 31, 2021 was \$ 4.1 million, almost entirely attributable to the General Fund.
+Fund balances at December 31, 2023 for all governmental funds totaled \$13.4 million.
+Total unassigned fund balances for all governmental funds as of December 31, 2023 was \$3.8 million, almost entirely attributable to the General Fund.

 The General Fund is the chief operating fund of the City.
-At the end of the 2021 fiscal year, total fund balance in the General Fund was \$ 6.9 million, of which \$ 4.5 million is unassigned.
-Audited numbers for the 2021 fiscal year shows an increase in the total fund balance of \$ 1.8 million or nearly 36% from the previous year.
-This large increase is due to bond proceeds received near the end of 2021 for FCIP facility improvements.
-Approximately \$ 1.3 million of this work was accrued in 2021 while the balance is assigned in the fund balance of the General Fund to be spent in 2022.
+At the end of the 2023 fiscal year, total fund balance in the General Fund was \$4.6 million, of which \$3.8 million is unassigned.
+Audited numbers for the 2023 fiscal year show an increase in the total fund balance of \$75,831 from the previous year.